microsoft/dotnet/Documentation/compatibility/sslstream-support-for-tls-alerts.md

 should handle <xref:System.IO.IOException> or
 <xref:System.TimeoutException?displayProperty=name>.

-The TLS Alerts feature is enabled by default starting with .NET 4.7.
+The TLS Alerts feature is enabled by default starting with .NET Framework 4.7.
 Applications targeting versions of the .NET Framework from 4.0 through 4.6.2 running on a .NET Framework 4.7 or higher system will have the feature disabled to preserve compatibility.